 At the execution of the M.O.U., the City will pay a cell phone allowance of \$40 per month to eligible employees (Water Maintenance Operator II, Senior Maintenance Worker, Wastewater Treatment Plant Operator II, Utility Engineer, Assistant Engineer, and Public Works Inspector) and those who are assigned by management to maintain a cell phone.
 Employees receiving this allowance shall keep the phone in service at all assigned times and shall maintain the phone in proper working order at the employee's expense.
+No employee will be allowed the Cell Phone Allowance if they also maintain a City provided Cell Phone.
 City has no financial responsibility for lost or damages cell phones.